Money is gold, and nothing else.

 Two items of the same type should always be considered equal.

-It means shares in a company should be worth the same, even if bought at different times and at different prices.
-And all gold coins of the same denomination should contain the same amount of gold.
+All shares in a company should be worth the same, even if bought at different times and at different prices.
+All gold coins of the same denomination should contain the same amount of gold.

 Limited in supply

-A limited amount is needed for the money to hold it’s value.
-It’s important that money can’t be counterfeit, otherwise it would be possible to produce an unlimited amount of money.
+A limited amount is needed for the money to hold its value.

 It’s easy to carry around money and to transfer it to others.